BunColak/astro-blog/src/pages/fetching-data-with-custom-react-hooks.md

 layout: ../layouts/PostLayout.astro
 tags: ["hooks","typescript","react"]
 title: Fetching Data With Custom React Hooks
+description: So there I was, bored during 'Great Covid Social Distancing', I have come across a Wes Bos's video about fetching data with React Hooks...
 releaseDate: 2020-03-20
 ---
 So there I was, bored during 'Great Covid Social Distancing', I have come across [Wes Bos's video](https://www.youtube.com/watch?v=B85s0cjlitE) about fetching data with React Hooks.
 It was something that I had kept seeing but never put into action too much.
 So naturally, I had tried it with Typescript.
 Which was successful, but I was not happy with it.
 There was no type safety of it.
 No route definitions, no response schemes.
 I knew that if I was to use it on a larger scale application, type safety would be great help both documentation and prevent random usages within the team.